 Who is Affected by Thyroid Disease?

-You may be in greater danger of developing thyroid disease if you:
+The greater danger of developing thyroid disease if you:

-Have a Family History of Thyroid Disease.
+Family History of Thyroid Disease.

-• Consume had treatment for a past thyroid condition or cancer
+- Consume had treatment for a past thyroid condition or cancer

 What Causes Thyroid Disease?

-Conditions that can Cause Hypothyroidism Include:
+Conditions Cause Hypothyroidism Include

+Thyroiditis lowers the amount of hormones your thyroid produces.
+It is an irritation (swelling) of the thyroid gland.
 Hashimoto’s thyroid: A painless disease, Hashimoto’s thyroiditis is an autoimmune condition where the body’s cells attack and damage the thyroid.
 It is an inherited condition.

 Postpartum thyroiditis occurs in 5% to 9% of women after childbirth.
 It’s usually a temporary condition.